DCZYewen/Python-Silk-Module/README.md

 **On Unix (Linux, OS X)**

  - clone this repository
- - `pip install ./python_example`
+ - `pip install .`

 **On Windows (Requires Visual Studio 2015)**

  - For Python 3.5+:
      - clone this repository
-     - `pip install ./python_example`
+     - `pip install .`
  - For Python 2.7:

-   Pybind11 requires a C++11 compliant compiler (i.e. Visual Studio 2015 on
-   Windows).
-Running a regular `pip install` command will detect the version of the compiler used to build Python and attempt to build the extension with it.
-We must force the use of Visual Studio 2015.

-     - clone this repository
-     - `"%VS140COMNTOOLS%\..\..\VC\vcvarsall.bat" x64`
-     - `set DISTUTILS_USE_SDK=1`
-     - `set MSSdk=1`
-     - `pip install ./python_example`
+   No longer supported.

-   Note that this requires the user building `python_example` to have registry edition rights on the machine, to be able to run the `vcvarsall.bat` script.
+   Note that this requires the user building `pysilk` to have registry edition rights on the machine, to be able to run the `vcvarsall.bat` script.